wintertoro/todo-dapp-fe/README.md

-# 📝 Aptos Todo dApp
+# 📝 Aptos To-do dApp

-A decentralized todo list application built on the Aptos blockchain, featuring a React frontend and Move smart contract.
-Create, manage, and track your todos on-chain with full transparency and decentralization.
+A decentralized to-do list application built on the Aptos blockchain, featuring a React frontend and Move smart contract.
+Create, manage, and track your to-dos on-chain with full transparency and decentralization.

 ## 🚀 Live Demo